pnp/pnpcore/README.md

 > **Important**
 > The PnP Core SDK is in preview: it's targetting developers that want to either test or extend it.
 It's **not yet** ready to be used in production scenarios, mainly because it still lacks most of the model definitions.

-More details on how to use this library and how to contribute checkout https://aka.ms/pnp/coresdk/docs.
+For more details on how to use this SDK and how to contribute checkout https://aka.ms/pnp/coresdk/docs.

 **Community rocks, sharing is caring!**